 It is presumed that under ordinary circumstances such attendance will not interfere with academic duties.
-If the situation warrants absence from class, the approval of the department Chair and the Dean is required.
+If the situation warrants absence from class, the approval of the department Chair is required.

 Faculty members who have research grants from sources outside the University are encouraged to provide for their travel expenses from these grants.